Charleston's Best Bars: Serving Craft Beer, Cocktails with Local Flair

 If your idea of nightlife includes hitting a bar for drinks and socializing, then our Charleston guide is just what you want.
 By capitalizing on first-hand experience downing a few pints, as well as extensive research, we've located the best bars in Charleston for hanging out and kicking back.
-Long-lived mainstays include Blind Tiger Pub, a historical icon rich in stories from past patrons, and Moe's Crosstown Tavern, a typical neighborhood dive with wallet-friendly specials.
+Long-lived mainstays include Blind Tiger Pub, a historical icon rich in stories from past patrons, and The Royal American, a Morrison Drive newcomer with a busy live music lineup.

-Two sophisticated rooftop bars have made their mark on the nightlife scene: the legendary Pavilion Bar and Cafe and newbie Star's Rooftop Grill and Tap Room.
+Two sophisticated rooftop bars have made their mark on the nightlife scene: the recently renovated and rebranded Rooftop at the Vendue Inn and newbie Star's Rooftop Grill and Tap Room.
 For a happening spot without the sky-high prices, try Squeeze, a trendy new local's favorite.

-Beer lovers will appreciate the many brew pubs in Charleston that serve craft beer from all over the globe, including Gene's Haufbrau, which has more than 170 beers on tap, and CFB (Closed For Business), a unique after-work hang out with a constantly rotating beer menu.
+Beer lovers will appreciate the many brew pubs in Charleston that serve craft beer from all over the globe and right here at home, like Bay Street Biergarten, and CFB (Closed For Business), a unique after-work hangout and weekend hotspot with a continually rotating beer menu.

 We present the top bars in town and offer details about them all.
 What's the energy like?
 How do the bartenders pour?
 Are most bars located in the downtown area?
 No fear - we share all the facts!
 Here are our selections for Charleston's 10 Best watering holes.